 This is a free translation into English of a report issued in the French language and is provided solely for the convenience of English speaking readers.
-This report should be read in conjunction with, and construed in accordance with, French law and professional standards applicable in France.
+This report should be read in conjunction with, and is construed in accordance with, French law and professional auditing standards applicable in France.

-Département de KPMG S.A.
 1, cours Valmy 92923 Paris La Défense Cedex

-Commissaire aux comptes Membre de la Compagnie Régionale de Versailles
+Commissaire aux comptes

+Membre de la Compagnie de Versailles